A Lightweight High-Throughput Collective-Capable NoC for Large-Scale ML Accelerators: Results

 Any double-buffered kernel, responding to \Cref{eq:gemm-runtime}, meets condition 1 if the workload is communication-bound ($T_{comm} > T_{comp}$).
 In this regime, reducing $T_{comm}$ results in a reduction of the total runtime $T$.
 For any kernel in which $T_{comm}$ is an additive term in $T$, e.g. the reduction in FusedConcatLinear \gls{gemm}, condition 1 is always met and the speedup depends only on the fraction of $T_{comm}$ over $T$.

 While we do not develop a full end-to-end network evaluation in this work, prior studies consistently show that GEMM-based operators dominate the runtime of many modern \gls{ml} workloads. \cite{karami2024nongemmbench} reports that GEMM-based operators account for approximately 42.8\%-96.6\% of total inference latency across 17 widely used models spanning multiple tasks, while \cite{dice2021} shows that GEMM kernels account for 66.2\%-91.5\% of transformer inference runtime on \glspl{cpu}, depending on sequence length and thread count.
-We therefore expect tangible improvements in end-to-end inference time, even through our improvements to the GEMM runtime alone.
+We therefore expect tangible improvements in end-to-end inference time, even though we focus improvements on GEMM runtime alone.